micans/pick/README.md

 Use `--sam` if the input is SAM format.
 This will set the options `-k` (headerless input) and `-O11` (overflow columns collated in column 11) and make the sequence lengths available in the `seqlen` dictionary (if the sam header is found).
+If the output should still contain the SAM header, use `--sam-all`.

-Most importantly, pick makes several new operators available that compute certain alignment-related offsets and widths available.
-The following table lists these shorthand operators, along with a more verbose and obtuse pick equivalent using older operators before `--sam` was available.
+When using either of `--sam` or `--sam-all` pick makes several new operators available that compute certain alignment-related offsets and widths.
+The following table lists these shorthand operators, along with a more verbose and obtuse/obsolete pick equivalent using older operators before these options were introduced.
 Shown below are simple computes with just a single operator used.
 Obviously these operators can be combined in more elaborate ways; an example is given after.